NeurodataWithoutBorders/nwb-schema/docs/format/Readme.md

 * ```spec_doc_rebuild_always``` Boolean to define to always rebuild the source docs from YAML when doing a regular build of the sources (e.g., via ```make html```) even if the folder with the source files already exists

+## Dependencies

+The generation of the format docs requires the PyNWB and FORM packages.
+Since these packages are not available via pip yet, the script ```conf_get_pynwb.py``` is used to install the packages via python on ReadTheDocs (RTD) to enable RTD to build the docs automatically.